 In addition, sizes vary wildly by brand.
 For example, many parents insist that Carter’s brand clothes work best for babies who are tall and slender, while Circo brand works better for babies who are more stout.

 Your best strategy is to limit clothes buying too far in advance.
 If you find a sale, buy basics that can be layered and work across multiple seasons, such as onesies and light zip-up jackets.
 Resist the temptation to buy too many items in one size, because your baby might only spend a few weeks – or days – in that size.
 If your baby does spend a long time in a particular size, you can always visit a used clothing store and stock up.
+Or, invest in high-quality new clothing that will last as long as you need and hold up for any future additions to the family as well.
+These super-soft sleeping bags from Woolino come in multiple sizes and colors, for instance.

 As for that adorable holiday outfit that you are dying to purchase, hold off as long as you can.
 Otherwise, your baby might be wearing reindeer pajamas in June.
 I’m speaking from experience.